SANIUL-blackdragon/SHADOW-AI/docs/md/FOR-NOW.md

 Functional Scope
 The MVP will showcase SHADOW AI’s ability to:

-Extract live BTC/USD price data from TradingView.
+Extract live BTC/USD price data from binance api.
 Store and process historical price data.
 Perform basic sentiment analysis on news text.
 Generate trade predictions using a machine learning model.